serengia/Serengia/README.md

 Software Engineer
 -----------------

 I am a Fullstack Software Engineer mostly specialized in MERN stack and Ruby on Rails.
-Occasionally works with Python.
+Occasionally, I work with Python.

 * 🌍  I'm based in Nairobi, Kenya
 * 🖥️  See my portfolio at [My Portfolio](http://jamesserengia.com)